MageFront/MagentoSnippets/README.md

 # MagentoSnippets
-Magento Front End Snippets, plugin for Sublime Text
+Magento Front End Snippets, plugin for Sublime Text.

+This tool serves to aid the productivity during the Magento's theme development through snippets.
+These snippets brings partial codes belonging the Magento framework.
+These code that we used everyday, but never memorized because they are often complex and lengthy.

 ### Installation
 Install via **Package Control** (coming soon)